Fitzroy Bulldogs: Footscray's decline

-The clubs and the VFL executive, under CEO Ross Oakley, agreed to terms for a merger, and the merger plan was announced to the public on 3 October 1989, three days after the 1989 Grand Final; Footscray's licence to compete in the VFL was immediately terminated.
+The clubs and the VFL executive, under CEO Ross Oakley, agreed to terms for a merger, and the merger plan was announced to the public on 3 October 1989, three days after the 1989 grand final; Footscray's licence to compete in the VFL was immediately terminated.
 The negotiations were carried out secretly, and it was not until the plans were leaked on 2 October by former Footscray general manager Dennis Galimberti, who learned of the plans at the club's best and fairest dinner and later became prominent in the campaign against the merger, that the merger became public knowledge.

-It is believed that if the merger had not been announced, the VFL would have appointed an administrator within the week: Footscray would been placed into liquidation, and the club would have folded.
+It is believed that, if the merger had not been announced, the VFL would have appointed an administrator within the week, Footscray would have been placed into liquidation, and the club would have folded.

 Merger arrangements

 A set of proposed arrangements for the merger was negotiated with the VFL executive, which would have given the merged club a strong starting position for the future.
 The key points of the proposal were: